 - Some plans restrict claims until 60 days after purchase

-Why It Made the Cut: American Residential Warranty offers customizable plans with one of the lowest service fees in the industry and a low average monthly price, offering value at a lower cost than its competitors.
+Why It Made the Cut: American Residential Warranty offers customizable plans with one of the lowest service fees in the industry, providing terrific value to homeowners.

 Taking a unique middle-of-the-road approach to the “who picks the technician?” question, American Residential Warranty recognizes that clients may want to choose their own technicians.
 In order to maintain its reputation and low costs, the company permits policyholders to choose the contractor—but the technician must be approved by American Residential first.
-This allows the company to ensure quality work while keeping costs down.
-American Residential is also available in all 50 states and provides solid coverage with flexible payment plans at a relatively low cost, making it a great value for homeowners.
+American Residential is also available in all 50 states and provides solid coverage with flexible payment plans, making it a great value for homeowners.

 - Service fee: $55

 - Workmanship guarantee: 30 days labor, 60 days parts